gustavocodigo/Simplest-HTTP-server/README.md

 ```sh
 gcc main.c
 ```

+# Warnings
-- warning work on linux based kernels only
+- this first version is for linux based kernels only
+- this should not be used on web with various users its single threaded to be simple and easy to use

 # Simplest-HTTP-server